maintc/.github/profile/README.md

 - **Our Servers** – Orchestrated with Ansible, we're quick to deploy and reliable on wipe day
 - **Our Website** – Get real-time information on our servers, policies, and links to our socials
 - **rustmaps-cli** – Command-line tools for Rust map generation and analysis
-- **Custom Carbon plugins** – Server-side mods that keep gameplay fair and engaging
+- **Custom Carbon plugins** – Server-side mods that keep gameplay fun, fair, and engaging

 ## Join The Loot
 - Discord: https://discord.gg/mainloot